Ida Stephens Owens: Scientific advancements

 Owens' postdoctoral work sparked her specific interest in a critical group of enzymes, called UDP-glucuronosyltransferases (abbreviated UGTs), which allow the body to detoxify harmful drugs, chemicals, and other toxins.
 By designing methods to research the genes that code for specific UGT enzymes, she identified a complex of 13 genes known as UGT1A.
 Her lab showed that one of these genes, UGT1A1, processes the protein bilirubin, which is a breakdown product of hemoglobin.

 Owens' research group has subsequently made multiple advancements regarding UGT enzyme biology.
 Her laboratory was the first to identify a genetic defect in the gene UGT1A1 that leads to Crigler–Najjar syndrome.
 Crigler–Najjar syndrome is a disorder that disrupts normal modification and excretion of bilirubin, leading to jaundice.
 Owens' research group also identified that UGT enzymes must be activated before they can detoxify foreign chemicals and that in some cases suppressing these enzymes could enhance the effects of therapeutic drugs.
 Owens' laboratory found that activity of UGT enzymes can be lessened by kinase inhibitors and that protein kinase C and tyrosine kinase enzymes can alter the enzyme specificity, likely contributing to their ability to detoxify a wide range of foreign chemicals.

+Publications

+According to Scopus, Owens authored 88 scientific documents over her career.
+Her works have been cited 6510 times across 4294 documents.